 Small Dog Breeds May Have Giant Personalities

 Small breeds are available in every size, shape, color, and coat type.
 There are many advantages to living with a little dog.
 Tiny breeds eat less food, require less space, are easily trained, and perfect companions for pet parents living in an apartment.
-All small breeds are different with varying personalities, and remember that big things come in small packages!
+All small breeds are different with varying personalities, so remember that big things come in small packages!